|

 arranges its contents vertically.
 A component box always contains exactly one

-and nothing else.
+Component and nothing else.
 The minimum information MSBLayout needs to do its

 job is the box structure, i.e. what boxes exist and how they should be nested.
 Constraints